ianharris/digit-recognizer-experiment/README.md

 In order to explore the difference in CNN architectures on the results we need to have a proper training and validation set.
 The data provided as part of the Kaggle competition is certainly a good start but has one draw back; we don't have the labels for the validation set.

 Note: *Kaggle refer to this set as the test set.
-The term validation is more appropriate for our use as we want it to use it to try and validate various model choices rather than test a selected model.*
+The term validation is more appropriate for our use as we want it to use it to validate various model choices rather than test a selected model.*

 To correctly compare the results of various architectures a set of labelled validation data is a must; we could evaluate the results by predicting on the Kaggle test data set and then submit to Kaggle but that would limit us to 10 validations a day.